ng-Classic/ng-classic/aio/content/guide/structural-directives.md

     </code-example>

-    Angular Classiccreates the directive class and specifies the CSS selector, `appUnless`, that identifies the directive in a template.
+    Angular Classic creates the directive class and specifies the CSS selector, `appUnless`, that identifies the directive in a template.

 1. Import `Input`, `TemplateRef`, and `ViewContainerRef`.